LaunchCodeLiftoffProjects/KC-Water-Garden-App/README.md

 - How to interact as a team using Github and Trello
 - How to interact with Google maps to display multiple pins and select a pin for directions

+# Development
+## Database Order
+To create tables which include sample data, copy/paste code into workbench in this order: features owner garden user user_tour